usnistgov/ElectionGlossary/index.md

 ## <a name="life-cycle"></a>life cycle
 Systems engineering concept that identifies the phases that a system passes through, from concept to retirement.
 There are different concerns and activities associated with each phase of the life cycle.

+## <a name="limited-dexterity-mode"></a>limited dexterity mode
+An interaction mode with accessibility features for voters with no use of one or both hands or low dexterity.
+This mode includes the tactile mode and the non-manual mode.

 ## <a name="locality"></a>locality